notkirb/Scratch-BeepBox/README.md

 ### PenguinMod

+> [!CAUTION]
+> This plugin does not yet have support for PenguinMod.

 PenguinMod, despite it being a fork of Turbowarp, allows unsandboxed custom extensions without restriction.

 1. Open PenguinMod and open the extensions pane.